9ae/bagel/femmenoir/draft3-outline.md

 <u>Start</u>
 Characters:
 - **Diane** thinks that she has found the one.
 Is making plans in her life to be with him.
+She has happily packed an extra lunch for him and is humming on her way to work.

 <u>What happens</u>
-*What do we want to show?* Diane runs out in the rain, and walks for hours when she finds out.
+*What do we want to show?*
-Diane finds out from their someone they work with.
+Diane goes to the pantry to surprise him, and she overhears him and his coworker talking.
+His coworker saids he's so lucky to have his wife make him lunch every day.

 She turns to the bathroom, and thinks about all the moments.
 She heavy breathing, and comes to the realization.
+Diane runs out in the rain, and walks for hours when she finds out.

 <u>Exit</u>
 Diane crying a shivering in bed, she is wearing his sweatshirt.